alexbird-hunterindustries/blog/about.md

 own benefit -- to synthesize our learning and share ideas with one another -- but publish some of our notes in case they help others.

+Why "the cannery"?
+See [Make jam from what you learn](/blog/2023/10/27/make-jam.html).

 Interested in working with us?
 See our [open positions](https://recruiting2.ultipro.com/HUN1007HUIND/JobBoard/9d4c9b3a-f0e0-45f2-8b3c-5fb03c6eb7f5/?q=Mob&o=relevance&w=&wc=&we=&wpst=&f5=GalK65savEK7Er4k_Nb7dw).